MicrosoftDocs/defender-docs/defender-endpoint/mac-updates.md

 ### Disable Insider checkbox

 Set to true to make the "Join the Office Insider Program..." checkbox unavailable / greyed out to users.
+For the latest information on this setting, see: [DisableInsiderCheckbox](/deployoffice/mac/mau-preferences#disableinsidercheckbox)
 <br>